Beyond Strict Rules: Assessing the Effectiveness of Large Language Models for Code Smell Detection

 \subsection{The Used Prompt}

 Step 3 in Figure~\ref{fig:ultimate_dataset_v2} is prompting the four LLMs to detect code smells.
-Figure~\ref{box:prompt} shows the structured prompt template that we used in this step, and Figure~\ref{box:prompt-LC} shows an example of our prompt for \textit{Large Class}.
-We rely on Chain-of-Thought (CoT) prompting~\cite{wei2022chain}, which involves a series of intermediate reasoning steps.
+Figure~\ref{box:prompt-LC} illustrates the structured prompt template used in this step, with \textit{Large Class} shown as a representative example.
+We rely on Chain-of-Thought (CoT) prompting, which involves a series of intermediate reasoning steps~\citep{wei2022chain}.
 This prompting strategy aims to improve a model's capacity to produce organized, insightful answers.
-To guide the models' reasoning, we formulated four questions for each code smell in our study, using the definitions and detection strategies provided by Lanza and Marinescu~\cite{lanza2007object}.
-Except for \textit{Long Parameter List}, each smell corresponds to a dedicated section in the Lanza and Marinescu book~\cite{lanza2007object}, which we use to generate the guiding questions.
-For \textit{Long Parameter List}, we adopted the same approach but relied on a research paper that specifically focuses on its detection strategies~\cite{bhave2022deep}.
-In summary, this step ensures that the detection strategies in our prompts align with the established literature-based criteria for each code smell in our study.
+To guide the models' reasoning, we formulated four questions for each code smell in our study, using the definitions and detection strategies provided by~\citet{lanza2007object}.
+This book contains dedicated sections for all evaluated smells, except \textit{Long Parameter List}.
+In this case, we relied on the detection strategies defined by \citet{bhave2022deep}.
+This step ensures that the detection strategies in our prompts align with the established literature-based criteria for each code smell in our study.